Clothing in ancient Rome: Religious offices and ceremonies

-Roman clothing of late antiquity (after 284 AD)
+Roman clothing of late antiquity

 Roman fashions underwent very gradual change from the late Republic to the end of the Western Empire, 600 years later.
 In part, this reflects the expansion of Rome's empire, and the adoption of provincial fashions perceived as attractively exotic, or simply more practical than traditional forms of dress.
 Changes in fashion also reflect the increasing dominance of a military elite within government, and a corresponding reduction in the value and status of traditional civil offices and ranks.

 In the later empire after Diocletian's reforms, clothing worn by soldiers and non-military government bureaucrats became highly decorated, with woven or embellished strips, clavi, and circular roundels, orbiculi, added to tunics and cloaks.
 These decorative elements usually comprised geometrical patterns and stylised plant motifs, but could include human or animal figures.
 The use of silk also increased steadily and most courtiers in late antiquity wore elaborate silk robes.
 Heavy military-style belts were worn by bureaucrats as well as soldiers, revealing the general militarization of late Roman government.
 Trousers – considered barbarous garments worn by Germans and Persians – achieved only limited popularity in the latter days of the empire, and were regarded by conservatives as a sign of cultural decay.

 The toga, traditionally seen as the sign of true Romanitas, had never been popular or practical.
 Most likely, its official replacement in the East by the more comfortable pallium and paenula simply acknowledged its disuse.
 In early medieval Europe, kings and aristocrats dressed like the late Roman generals they sought to emulate, not like the older toga-clad senatorial tradition.